shirakoslurper/shirakoslurper.github.io/docs/blog/posts/japan_food.md

 You have to put in a bit more legwork when you're not plugged into the food scene (industry connections) and have a more limited budget to work with.

-I like to look for simple, delicious, slightly strange, and highly personal food. + a bit of underdogicity.
+I like to look for simple, slightly strange, and highly personal food. + a bit of underdog energy.
 And for chefs who, by cooking what they love, are making a case for the merits of something wonderful as it exists.

 > Ex: A sushi chef who wants to highlight less appreciated fish he believes are deilcious and puts in the extra time processing and offering at a low cost.
 Some dude in Japan uncompromisingly cooking a lesser-known regional Italian cuisine who doesn't want any reviews uploaded to preserve the goodness of the food, spirit, and atmosphere.